arkanoeth/Binance_Futures_analysis_V1/README.md

 # Input data

-The code requires hourly price data, which is provided in the *_"hourly_data_raw.csv"_* file.
+The code requires hourly price data, which is provided in the *_hourly_data_raw.csv_* file.
 This file contains price data for 120 cryptocurrencies over a 1-year time span.

 The *_raw_data_reader.py_* code reads the file, sorts the data into a more convenient format for calculations, and creates the *_crypto_hourly_data.csv_* file.